tardate/LittleArduinoProjects/Electronics101/CD4046/MainsLinkedPLL/README.md

 * transferred to protoboard
 * two sections with a good air-gap across the opto-coupler
 * mains cable with 2-pin (unearthed) plug
-* project case witha small cut-out for access to power, LED and signal pins
+* project case with a small cut-out for access to power, LED and signal pins

 Signal pins exposed: